satasatalight/controller-pass/help/quickstart.md

 4. Enable the feature by opening the dropdown menu and clicking "On".
 By default, the dropdown should read "Off".

 You will now see a checklist of open applications that Parsec has detected on your computer.
 Check off each application you want viewers to be able to interact with by clicking the empty box to the left of the program's icon.
 We reccomend only enabling the game window unless you intend viewers to use other elements onscreen.

+### Don't give more than Controller permissions
+By default, when viewers not on your friends list join, Parsec will only give controller permissions to the connected user.
+We don't reccomend giving anything past that!
+It's pretty dangerous to give anyone outside more control on your computer.
+Unfortunately this means all viewers need a usb / bluetooth controller connected to participate.
+Sorry!

 ### Set Games to Borderless Fullscreen
 This process requires a lot of switching between windows!
 Which can mess with some games' functionality if done too often.